NidhitheCoder/reactDeveloper-2020/readme.md

 #### Root Reducer

 - Root reducer is the actual base reducer object that represents all of the state of our application.

+#### Connect

+- Connect is a higher order component.that let us modify component to have access to things related to redux.
+- Higher order component :- Higher order component are thu funcitons that take components as arguments and then return you a souped up component.